Kashmir: A Two-Point Solution No One Wants to Try

-Having promised this since 1947, a referendum to decide the future of the region should be held.
-Ask Kashmiris (on both sides) what would they like to do - a) Join Pakistan, b) Join India or c) Get independence.
+Having been promised since 1947, a referendum to decide the future of the region should finally be held.
+Ask Kashmiris—on both sides—what they want:- Join India

 Can you leave out Kashmiri pundits from such a plebicite?